-If someone is suffering from the symptoms of an allergic reaction and the over-the-counter medications do not resolve these symptoms, it is important to consult a physician and get diagnosed.
-It is important to have allergies diagnosed as they have life-threatening results and complications.
+If someone is suffering from the symptoms of an allergic reaction and over-the-counter medications do not resolve symptoms, it’s important to consult a physician and get diagnosed as they can lead to serious complications.

-The diagnosis of an allergic reaction is a long process that requires many tests as the physician and allergist need to work on determining a specific cause for the symptoms.
+The diagnosis of an allergic reaction is a long process that requires many tests as physicians and allergists need to determine specific causes of allergy symptoms.
 The first step for the diagnosis of an allergic condition is to determine whether the symptoms are being produced as a result of an allergy.
 For this, the physician might ask several questions about the symptoms that are being experienced.

 After it has been determined that it is an allergic reaction, the allergist will focus on assessing the potential triggers and allergens.
 A detailed journal with details of the foods consumed may help the allergist pinpoint the cause of the food allergy.
 This will be followed by an exclusion diet where offending foods are excluded and it is observed if there has been any improvement in the symptoms.

 For other types of allergies, the physician will order two tests mentioned below:

 For the purpose f this test, a nurse will prick the patient with small doses of common allergens and the patient will be observed.
 If hives develop at the site of the prick, then it can be concluded that the patient is allergic to that allergen.
 However, there may be false positives and false negatives for this test, and a follow-up may be required if the exclusion of the allergen doesn’t resolve the symptoms.